 I'm a tough client.
 A good wide-angle lens should really do everything in my eyes: Minimal abberations for night photography, wide, sharp and preferably would take screw-on filters.
 My experiences with Samyang and Tamron have been really good if you're ever considering a new lens.
 Tamron's 15-30mm, Samyang's 12, 14 and 24mm and a very honorable mention goes out to Sigma's 35mm f/1.4 Art.
 As for a considerable telephoto lens, don't look further than Tamron's SP 70-200mm f/2.8, or if you really want to go the distance, the Sigma 150-600mm Sport is very sharp for its zoom range.

 Please take a look at my image.
 What do you think about it?
-Can you give me some pointers?
+Can you give me some advice?

 You can book a 1-on-1 Skype Session with me in which we can discuss all your questions you might have.
 We'll cover critiques on your work and of course process the image.
 You'll see my entire workflow.

 Please be aware that I don't have the time to give everyone critiques, nor can I afford to give free advice.
-There are great social media sites for this like 500px and 1x, where I'm quite active as well.
+There are great social media sites for this like 500px, where I'm quite active as well.
 Maybe I'll see your work there.
-With my 15 years of experience in Adobe Photoshop, I'll teach you everything I know in processing landscape images.
-For more information, head over to:

 Which camera and lenses do you use?